pashpashpash/SamsungCMS/README.md

 4. Create timeline of edits to the config files (with time stamps) and store them (with ability to backup at any point).

 ## To do
-- [ ] Finish building "smart" select filters.
-     -  [ ] Country+Operator select filters should work together, with one reacting based off a selection in the other.
-     -  [ ] Update appTray on change, query the appConfig+configMappings tables to figure out which apps to show.
-          - To do this on client, just implement the applyFilters() function in main.js
 - [ ] Implement add/edit/delete RPC's + UX (Button press on client -> javascript function specifying what method the server should call -> server validates method, client, and method arguments -> server either runs methods and returns result, or returns error message)
 - [ ] Add login functionality + server validation
 - [ ] Create new global "Add Ultra App" view which allows user to check all locations/versions they want ultra app to have (different from appTray "Add Ultra App" view)